pagopa/example-good-repo-packages/README.md

 ```

 Safe scenario #2:
-- a user with `write` permission create a Pull Request to try get `GITHUB_BOT_TOKEN` value.
+- a user with `write` permission create a Pull Request to try get `BOT_TOKEN` value.
 The GitHub Action fails to start because only a protected branch can use `prod` environment (example Pull Request https://github.com/pagopa/example-good-repo-packages/pull/1)

 ## How to modify unsecure GitHub Packages?